railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. figure:: images/sale_line_property.png
    :align: center

-   *Properties on a customer order line.*
+   *Properties on a customer order line*

 Example: Manufacturing in a batch or on a production line